deneha/azure-guidance/best-practices-caching.md

 For more information, visit the [Redis Security](http://redis.io/topics/security) page on the Redis website.

-> __Note:__ Azure Redis Cache provides its own security layer through which clients connect; the underlying Redis servers are not exposed to the public network.
+> [AZURE.NOTE] Azure Redis Cache provides its own security layer through which clients connect; the underlying Redis servers are not exposed to the public network.

 ### Using the Azure Redis cache